Dr. Daniel J. Papapietro, PsyD Clinical Psychologist Psychotherapist

-For more than three decades, Dr. Papapietro has taught, trained, and supervised psychologists, psychiatrists, and social workers in the theory and practice of psychodynamic psychotherapy.
+For more than four decades, Dr. Papapietro has taught, trained, and supervised psychologists, psychiatrists, and social workers in the theory and practice of psychodynamic psychotherapy.
 He holds a faculty appointment as Assistant Clinical Professor of Psychiatry at the University of Connecticut School of Medicine.
+Previously, he held a similar faculty appointment at the Yale School of Medicine for ten years.

 Psychodynamic psychotherapy is fundamentally different from counseling or cognitive-behavioral approaches.
-Those treatments can offer quicker relief by targeting symptoms directly — and the symptoms may indeed improve.
-But just as often, they return, because the therapy never addressed what was driving them in the first place.
+Those treatments might offer quicker relief by targeting symptoms directly — and the symptoms may indeed improve.
+But symptoms often return because the therapy never addressed the unconscious source of the problem.
+Psychodynamic psychotherapy addresses both the symptom and its underlying unconscious causes.

 This is a rigorous process.
 It takes time and does not offer quick fixes.
-It is not casual conversation, homework assignments, cheerful encouragement, or advice.
-The goal is to help you understand how your current struggles — anxiety, depression, anger, substance use, among others — are actually symptoms of deeper emotional conflicts.
+It is not casual conversation — there are no homework assignments, cheerful encouragement, or advice on how to live your life.
+The goal is to help you understand how your current struggles — anxiety, depression, anger, substance use, among others — are actually symptoms of deeper emotional conflicts that very often reach deep into your childhood and family experiences.
 Psychotherapy is about understanding yourself and your past, and that requires time, patience, and trust.
 It is hard work, and it may not be for everyone.

 Consider depression as an example.
 People often speak about being depressed as though that were the problem to treat.
-In reality, depression is a symptom of something else — and reaching the emotional root of that symptom requires careful exploration of your life: childhood and family experiences, possible traumas, relationship losses, and other painful memories.
+In reality, depression is a symptom of something else — and reaching the emotional root of that symptom requires careful exploration of your life: childhood and family experiences, possible traumas, relationship losses, and attachment difficulties that may have resulted in problems with intimacy and trust.

 Why Is Insurance Not Accepted?